agpavlik/React-Notes/README.md

 `State` is internal data that can be updated by the components logic.
 Data that a component can hold over time, necessary for information that it needs to remember throughout the app’s lifecycle.
 Updating component state triggers React to re-render the component.
 In React, a view is updated by re-rendering the component.

-Practical guideline about state
+Practical guideline about state:

+- Each component has and manages its own state, no matter how many times we render the same component;
-- Use a state variable for any data that the component should keep track of over time.
+- Use a state variable for any data that the component should keep track of ("remember") over time.
 This is data that will change at some point.
-- Whenever you want something in the component to be dynamic,create a piece of state related to that “thing”, and update the state when the “thing” should change.
+- Whenever you want something in the component to be dynamic,create a piece of state related to that “thing”, and update the state when the “thing” should change.<br>
+  Example: A modal window can be open or closed.
+So we create a state variable 'isOpen' that tracks whether the modal is open or not.
+On 'isOpen = true' we display the window, on 'isOpen = false' we hide it.
 - If you want to change the way a component looks, or the data it displays, update its state.
 This usually happens in an event handler function.
 - When building a component, imagine its view as a reflection of state changing over time.
 - For data that should not trigger component re-render, don’t use state.
 Use a regular variable instead.